OpenAF/openaf-opacks/oafproc/docs/USAGE.md

 | llmconversation | String | File to keep the LLM conversation |
 | llmimage | String | For visual models you can provide a base64 image or an image file path or an URL of an image |

 > OpenAF sBuckets are supported in llmoptions.
-You can set any of the enviroment variables OAFP_SECREPO, OAFP_SECBUCKET, OAFP_SECPASS, OAFP_SECMAINPASS and OAFP_SECFILE OR set the corresponding map values secRepo, secBucket, secPass, secMainPass and secFile.
+You can set any of the environment variables OAFP_SECREPO, OAFP_SECBUCKET, OAFP_SECPASS, OAFP_SECMAINPASS and OAFP_SECFILE OR set the corresponding map values secRepo, secBucket, secPass, secMainPass and secFile.

 > Tip: Use the 'getlist=' optional transform to automatically filter list of data from LLMs prompt responses if relevant.
+> Example: `OAFP_MODEL="(type:ollama,model:llama3)" oafp llmprompt="hello world"`

 ---